Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Transcription recovery

-\paragraph{Design B: Confidence Score Based Recovery} Timestamp based recovery might not always be accurate -- cloud predicted and edge predicted entity segments might not align because of the nature of token-level timestamp generation.
+Timestamp based recovery might not always be accurate -- cloud predicted and edge predicted entity segments might not align because of the nature of token-level timestamp generation.
 A better alternative is determining which segments to keep based on the confidence score of each token.
-It is illustrated in \autoref{fig:cs}.
+It is illustrated in Figure \ref{fig:cs}.

 \textbf{(1) Merge \& Sort:} We merge both the cloud $C = \{ c_1, c_2, ..., c_n\}$ and edge prediction $E = \{e_1, e_2, ..., e_n\}$ and sort in a sequential manner based on their start times; $D = \{d_1, d_2, .... d_n\}; d_i \in C \cup E$.